zaidhabibi/UTDChatbot/README.md

 First, users must go to this link: https://platform.openai.com/account/api-keys to create a free OpenAI account and set up their own API keys.

+Users should then add their API key in a .env file of the name key.
+Ex: key.env

 Please ensure you have react native installed as well as its counterpart, expo: https://reactnative.dev/docs/0.60/enviroment-setup